axel-t81/coursera-html-css-javascript-for-web-developers/README.md

-# Module 2 Assignment for:
-## Coursera: HTML, CSS, and JavaScript for Web Developers
+# Coursera: HTML, CSS, and JavaScript for Web Developers

-A repo to store my solution for the Module 2 Assignment of Coursera's 'HTML, CSS, and Javascript for Web Developers' course that has been created by John Hopkins University.
+A repo for my workings and assignments for the Coursera course, HTML, CSS, and JavaScript for Web Developers, that was published by John Hopkins University.,